Bones, Joints and Cartilages – Facts We Need to Know

 Inflammatory rheumatic diseases that can severely damage cartilage include Rheumatoid arthritis, Juvenile idiopathic arthritis, Gout, Systemic lupus erythematosus, and seronegative spondyloarthropathies.

-How to promote bone growth, lubricate the joints or rebuild cartilages?
+How to promote bone growth, lubricate the joints or rebuild cartilage?

 Types of food that promote bone growth include: